Home | Products | Homeowners | Blog | Homeowners Insurance

 In this post, we will talk about some of those hazards along with preventive measures you can take to make holiday safety a priority this season.
 We will also answer the question, “what does homeowners insurance cover?”, since we know it can be a little confusing determining what exactly does and doesn’t fall under coverage.

 If you’re considering getting a homeowners insurance quote or you’ve been meaning to review your policy, there’s no time like the present.
-You can get a quote with Homesite to bundle with your auto insurance or log in to assess your coverage.
+You can get a homeowners quote by calling 855-939-5340 to bundle with your auto insurance or log in to assess your coverage.

 Common holiday home hazards–and preventive measures you can take to have a safe holiday season

 The hazard: fires caused by holiday decorations and cooking

 A scenario: A dry Christmas tree.
 Burning candles too close to something flammable.
 Cooking with grease.
 These are a few of the things that can cause holiday-related fires.
 According to the National Fire Protection Association, between 2014-2018, U.S. fire departments responded to an average 160 home fires that started with Christmas trees per year.
 These fires caused an average of two deaths, 14 injuries, and $10 million in direct property damage annually.